 Patients treated with canagliflozin regardless of baseline eGFR experienced an initial fall in mean eGFR.
 Thereafter, eGFR was maintained or gradually increased during continued treatment.
 Mean eGFR returned to baseline after treatment discontinuation suggesting that haemodynamic changes may play a role in these renal function changes.

-Renal impairment in patients with diabetic kidney disease in type 2 diabetes mellitus
+Renal impairment in adult patients with diabetic kidney disease in type 2 diabetes mellitus

-In a long-term renal outcomes study in patients with type 2 diabetes and diabetic kidney disease, the incidence of renal-related events occurred frequently in both groups but less frequent in the canagliflozin group (5.71 events per 100 patient-years) compared with the placebo group (7.91 events per 100 patient-years).
+In a long-term renal outcomes study in adult patients with type 2 diabetes and diabetic kidney disease, the incidence of renal-related events occurred frequently in both groups but less frequent in the canagliflozin group (5.71 events per 100 patient-years) compared with the placebo group (7.91 events per 100 patient-years).
 Serious and severe renal-related events were also lower in the canagliflozin group versus placebo.
 The incidence rates of renal-related events were lower with canagliflozin relative to placebo across all three eGFR strata; the highest incidence rate of renal-related events was seen in the eGFR 30 to <45 mL/min/1.73 m2 stratum (9.47 vs 12.80 events per 100 patient-years for canagliflozin versus placebo, respectively).

 In the long-term renal outcomes study, no difference in serum potassium, no increase in adverse events of hyperkalaemia, and no absolute (> 6.5 mEq/L) or relative (> upper limit of normal and > 15% increase from baseline) increases in serum potassium were observed with canagliflozin 100 mg relative to placebo.